-was seen as a storming of the major record companies' citadel.
-The Crackdown (1983) and Micro-Phonies (1984a) albums were squeaky clean throbbing electronic dance music, complete with carefully selected samples [including William Burroughs, of course] over the top.
+Cabaret Voltaire would go on to sign with Virgin records, via Stevo of Some Bizarre records, which at the time was seen as a storming of the major record companies' citadel.
+The Crackdown (1983) and Micro-Phonies (1984a) albums were squeaky clean, throbbing electronic dance music, complete with carefully selected samples [including William Burroughs, of course] over the top.
 Drinking Gasoline (1985) was a double 12" of similarly inclined electro-funk [one track was even called 'Big Funk'] with the fourth side/piece 'Ghost Talk' retaining something of early Cabs' strangeness.
 The singles from the two albums – particularly 'Just fascination' and 'Sensoria' – worked well as isolated tracks, too.
 1987's Code, is now heralded as early trance or techno music, although to these ears it removed everything that was edgy or interesting for the sake of smoothing out and glossing over.

 Later Cabaret Voltaire music tends to burble along happily, offering some low-level collage-with-beats.
 I like 1994's The Conversation, but reading the small print shows that it's basically a solo album by Stephen Mallinder rather than a group project.
 Before long the band ceased to be, although both Mallinder and Richard Kirk carried on making music under a number of names.
 There have also been some fantastic reissues, compilations and archive live albums from the band.
 Cabaret Voltaire were more than white funkateers or proto-ravers; they made complex, haunting, beautiful serious music; made industrial noise and political statements; made me happy with their misery, and sometimes still do.